DigitalPublishingToolkit/TOD18-Geoblocking/md/09LiChina.md

 information from inside.
-Therefore, by blocking video-sharing sites such as YouTube and Vimeo, what are in fact blocked are not videos from the U.S. but underground films, documentaries and citizens’ reportage *from China*. **The wall, by and large, is an effective weapon for information abjection**.
+Therefore, by blocking video-sharing sites such as YouTube and Vimeo, what are in fact blocked are not videos from the U.S. but underground films, documentaries and citizens’ reportage *from China*.
+The wall, by and large, is an effective weapon for information abjection.

 In China’s enormous information control systems, the GFW is only a small component.
 But the public response to the GFW is far more pronounced,